ByAlyck/cyber-security-risks/README.md

 ### 5. Denial-of-Service Attacks (DDoS)

 Denial-of-Service (DDoS) attacks aim to overwhelm a system or network, making it inaccessible to legitimate users.
 These attacks are often carried out using a network of compromised computers, known as botnets, to flood the target system with an excessive amount of traffic.
-As a result, the targeted system becomes unavailable to users, causing disruption to services.
+As a result, the targeted system becomes unavailable to users, causing disruption to services